 - Include your subscriber’s name in your email.
 While this technique isn’t fresh, it can be effective.
 Instead of adding subscribers’ names at the beginning of an email, try adding them in the middle or at the end.

 - On your email sign up form, ask for information about your subscribers’ interests.
-Then, send segmented emails based off their responses.
+Then, send segmented emails based on their responses.

 - Collect your subscribers’ birth dates on your sign up form and send them a celebratory email on their birthday.